Economics & Finance Courses

 Offered: fall and spring

-Cross-listed: BUS 1750
+Cross-listed with BUS 1750

-FIN 3320 MANAGERIAL FINANCE (3 credits)
+FIN 3320 MANAGERIAL FINANCE (3)

 Management of funds from the corporate perspective, with emphasis on security valuation, risk analysis, financial forecasting, capital budgeting, capital structure components and their costs, and dividend policy.
+This course is part of the Reeves School of Business Professional Core.

-Prerequisites: ACC 1520, BUS 2160, and ECO 1520, or permission of the instructor, department chair, or school dean.
+Prerequisites: ACC 1520, BUS 2160, and ECO 1520, or permission of the instructor, department chair, school head, or college dean.

 Offered: fall and spring

-Cross-listed: BUS 3320
+Cross-listed with BUS 3320

-FIN 4120 INTERMEDIATE MANAGERIAL FINANCE (3 credits)
+FIN 4120 INTERMEDIATE MANAGERIAL FINANCE (3)

 Additional financial management concepts and practices; extensive case analysis with focus on the capital asset pricing model.

-Cross-listed: BUS 4120
+Cross-listed with BUS 4120

-FIN 4150 INVESTMENT AND PORTFOLIO MANAGEMENT (3 credits)
+FIN 4150 INVESTMENT AND PORTFOLIO MANAGEMENT (3)

 A survey of investment alternatives with emphasis on security evaluation, features of trading, the regulatory structure, and the design of portfolios.

-Cross-listed: BUS 4150
+Cross-listed with BUS 4150

-FIN 4370 FINANCIAL INSTITUTIONS AND MARKETS (3 credits)
+FIN 4370 FINANCIAL INSTITUTIONS AND MARKETS (3)

 A survey of the major financial intermediaries with emphasis upon balance sheet account management, the principal securities traded, and the markets in which the trading occurs.

-Prerequisites: ACC 1510, ACC 1520, ECO 1510, and ECO 1520, or permission of the instructor, department chair, or school dean
+Prerequisites: ACC 1510, ACC 1520, ECO 1510, and ECO 1520, or permission of the instructor, department chair, school head, or college dean

-Crossed-listed: BUS 4370
+Crossed-listed with BUS 4370